 Where do I wear my poppy?

-Some say men should wear their poppy on their left, in their suit or coat buttonhole, while women should wear it on their right lapel, where traditionally they’d wear a brooch.
+Some say men should wear their poppy on their left, in their suit jacket or coat buttonhole, while women should wear it on their right lapel, where traditionally they’d wear a brooch.
 Others say everyone should wear it on the left – close to their heart.

 Still others point to the fact that the Queen wears her poppy on her left, evidence that where you pin your poppy is not important.